haarcuba/testix/docs/index.rst

 Quick Example
 -------------

+Here is a quick example of how Testix works.

 .. code:: python

     # to test the Chatbot class, we pass it a mock socket called "sock"
     tested = chatbot.Chatbot(Fake('sock'))